-Attorney General Maura Healey’s Office has entered into a multistate settlement with the three national credit reporting agencies, Equifax Information Services LLC, Experian Information Solutions, Inc., and TransUnion LLC.
-This settlement will improve the accuracy of data contained in consumers’ credit reports and provide other significant protections.
+In 2015, Attorney General Maura Healey’s Office entered into a multistate settlement with the three national credit reporting agencies, Equifax Information Services LLC, Experian Information Solutions, Inc., and TransUnion LLC.
+This settlement seeks to improve the accuracy of data contained in consumers’ credit reports and provide other significant protections.

 Key provisions of the settlement agreement include:

 Higher standards for entities that supply data to credit reporting agencies

 - The credit reporting agencies must maintain information about problematic data furnishers, including creditors and debt collection agencies, and provide a list of those suppliers to the states upon request.

 - The credit reporting agencies and data furnishers must use a better, more detailed system to share data with each other.

 Added protections for consumers who dispute credit reporting information

 - The credit reporting agencies must implement an escalated process for handling complicated disputes, such as those involving identity theft, fraud, or mixed files.

 - When consumers initiate disputes, the credit reporting agencies must send any supporting documents that the consumers provide to the data furnishers.

 - Consumers may obtain one additional free credit report in a 12-month period if they dispute information on their credit report and a change is made as a result of the dispute.